Reporting standards in general

 Other operating income and other operating expenses comprise income and expenses of a secondary nature relative to the principal activities of the ALK Group.

-Financial items comprise interest receivable and interest payable, the interest element of finance lease payments, realised and unrealised gains and losses on securities, cash and marketable securities, liabilities and foreign currency transactions, mortgage amortisation premium/ allowance etc. and supplements/allowances under the on-account tax scheme.
+Financial items comprise interest receivable and interest payable, the interest element of finance lease payments, realised and unrealised gains and losses on securities, cash and marketable securities, liabilities and foreign currency transactions, mortgage amortisation premium/ allowance etc. and supplements/provisions under the on-account tax scheme.

 Interest income and expenses are accrued based on the principal and the effective rate of interest.
 The effective rate of interest is the discount rate to be used on discounting expected future payments in relation to the financial asset or the financial liability so that their present value corresponds to the carrying amount of the asset or liability, respectively.

 On initial recognition, goodwill is measured and recognised as the excess of the cost of the acquired company over the fair value of the acquired assets, liabilities and contingent liabilities, as described under Business Combinations.
-In addition, goodwill on acquisition of investments in subsidiaries from non-controlling interests is recognised.

 On recognition of goodwill, the goodwill amount is allocated to those of the ALK Group’s activities that generate separate cash flows (cash-generating units).
 The determination of cash-generating units is based on the ALK Group’s management structure and internal financial management and reporting.